A portable ultrasound scanner for geriatricians

 - Visualization: large and peripheral vessels

-- Use: central catheterization of large and peripheral vessels
+- Use: central catheterization of large vessels

 - Diagnosis: abdominal aortic aneurysms

-- Anatomy: visualization of the bladder and uterus
+- Anatomy: visualization of the bladder, uterus and prostate

 - Diagnosis: peritoneal effusions in the pelvic region